mmycin/zigport/README.md

 ### 4. Use Zig Functions in TypeScript

-Once the bindings are generated, you can import and use the Zig functions in your JavaScript/TypeScript code:
+Once the bindings are generated, import and use them in your TypeScript code:

 ```typescript
 import { sayHello } from "./lib";